ERnsTL/osi-stack/doc/03 correct clnp inactive protocol subset.md

 * Observation about the SNPA = der point of connection to the network AKA the Switchport on the local subnet, where Subnet is not in IPv4/6 meaning like a /24 subnet but OSI means the local Ethernet bridging domain on DL layer.
   * Read the introduction to ISO 9542 ES-IS, then it becomes clear.
   * In the end, this whole OSI thing is always about delivery of the requested payload + metainformation to and from the SNPA.
+* The X.233 CLNP Specification in 5.5 Underlying service assumed by the protocol says that: "It is intended that this protocol be capable of operating over connectionless-mode services derived from a wide variety of real subnetworks and data links.
+Therefore, in order to simplify the specification of the protocol, its operation is defined (in clause 6) with respect to an abstract “underlying subnetwork service” rather than any particular real subnetwork service."
+  * So the Subnetwork Service is situated on the Data Link Layer.
+  * Ethernet provides a Subnet Service and is located on the Data Link Layer.